• Skip to main content

 Why Must You Use Extra Caution When Tilting the Mast Forward?

-Instead, you should only tilt the mast forward when depositing a load and always use extreme caution with any mast movements.
+Therefore, you should never travel with the load in a forward-tilted position.
+Tilt the mast forward only when depositing a load, and always exercise extreme caution with any mast movements.

 Traveling With a Loaded Forklift on Even Ground: What You Need to Know